JacobEliks/to-do-list/README.md

 # React To-Do List

 Welcome to the React To-Do List application!
-This is a simple and intuitive to-do list where you can manage your tasks efficiently.
+This is an intuitive to-do list where you can manage your tasks efficiently.

 Check out the live demo of the application: https://jacobs-to-do.netlify.app